phip1611/assembly-examples/x86_64-multiboot2-kernel-c/README.md

-# Setup 64-bit Paging from a Relocated Kernel
+# Setup 64-bit Paging from a Relocated Kernel (Kernel Code in C)

 This example is similar to the other example in the repository, but here, the kernel performs a transition from 32-bit mode without paging to 64-bit mode.
 There are no intermediate steps.